anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is on our failures that we base a new and different and better success.
+Quote: Imagination disposes of everything; it creates beauty, justice, and happiness, which are everything in this world.

-By: Havelock Ellis
+By: Blaise Pascal